What Prompted Walmart to Commit Investment in This Indian Agritech Startup

 Ninjacart is currently operational in 3 cities – Bangalore, Mumbai and Hyderabad.
 With the new funding, the startup is planning to expand to new geographies, strengthen the product and technology team and invest in bettering the supply chain infrastructure.
 The organization aims to open 200+ processing centres, both collection/fulfilment and distribution centres, across India.

-Talking to Entrepreneur India, the CEO & Co-founder of Ninjacart, Thirukumaran Nagarajan said, “By March 2019, we plan to launch operations in Mumbai and Delhi and expand further to a total of 10+ cities by the end of next year.”
+Talking to Entrepreneur India, the CEO & Co-founder of Ninjacart, Thirukumaran Nagarajan had said in December, 2018, “By March 2019, we plan to launch operations in Mumbai and Delhi and expand further to a total of 10+ cities by the end of next year.”
 The firm is further planning to scale their hiring by employing passionate individuals to further their goal.

 The startup is solving a hard real-world problem via technological intervention and is looking to ensure quality food for all consumers.
 “We will continue to innovate on behalf of our farmers and customers, ramp up our supply chain infrastructural capacity, grow the farmer/retailer network and scale our customer base,” added Nagarajan.